aws-samples/serverless-coffee-workshop/instructions/content/0-setup/5-deploy/_index.en.md

 weight = 15
 +++

-The Serverlesspresso application consists of frontends and a backend.
-The backend is a set of serverless microservices.

-Some parts of the backend application have been developed already.
-In this section, you will clone a repo containing these pre-built parts and deploy it into your environment.
-You will deploy:

-* A Cognito configuration so users can log in from the frontends and be authenticated by the backend.
-* An Order Management service, which will keep track of the coffee orders.
-* A Publisher service, which sends events back to the frontend applications using AWS IoT Core.

-After you have deployed these back-end resources, you will then build the Step Functions workflow and set up the events that make the application work.

-Each of the following sections provides an implementation overview and detailed, step-by-step instructions.

-## Backend-architecture

 [![See Serverlesspresso](/images/se-setup-overview4.png)](https://youtu.be/M6lPZCRCsyA)
 The backend is a set of serverless microservices.
 In this section, you will deploy the following: